 The SNEC was established in 1968 and to provide regional support in the States of Connecticut, Massachusetts, and Rhode Island for the American Fisheries Society.

-The chapter has a more parochial objective which is to encourage exchange of information by members of the Society residing or working within Massachusetts, Connecticut, and Rhode Island.
-This exchange occurs primarily through annual June and December meetings held in various locations throughout southern New England.
+The chapter objective is to encourage exchange of information by members of the Society residing or working within Massachusetts, Connecticut, and Rhode Island.
+This exchange occurs primarily through annual Summer and Winter meetings held in various locations throughout southern New England.
 Both events are important occasions to relate ideas, sharpen a paper for later publication, meet new people, renew friendships, and perhaps find a job.

 The chapter “membership” automatically includes all AFS members in Massachusetts, Connecticut, and Rhode Island.
 AFS members in other states may become chapter members if they feel the chapter best suits their needs.
 Meetings are also open to AFS non-members who are encouraged to join and participate.
 Non-members cannot vote on matters pertaining to chapter business.